OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 Here's a simple checklist to help you on your way to allowing Kerberos Authentication.

-1. Change the Authentication Scheme
+1. Change the Authentication Scheme.
-2. Set the Octopus Deploy HTTP/S Bindings to use a Fully Qualified Domain Name (FQDN) or NETBIOS name as per your usage
+2. Set the Octopus Deploy HTTP/S Bindings to use a Fully Qualified Domain Name (FQDN) or NETBIOS name as per your usage.
-3. Add the Octopus Deploy URL to the list of Trusted Sites
+3. Add the Octopus Deploy URL to the list of Trusted Sites.
 4. Allow Automatic logon via browser
 5. Set the appropriate SPNs
 6. Enable AES256 encryption for Kerberos tickets